Abhi-1U/texor-rjarticle/supplement/code-env/README.md

-# A sample to demonstrate usage of figures inside of an article.
+# A sample to demonstrate usage of code inside of an article.

 ## Dependencies